+DATA & ANALYSIS

+A. Nature Conservation

+Overview

-DATA & ANALYSIS A. Nature Conservation Overview The UCF campus contains significant natural resource areas, many of which are protected from future development.
+The UCF campus contains significant natural resource areas, many of which are protected from future development.
 Areas of interest include the Arboretum, preserved upland areas, wetland conservation easements and other wetlands, Lakes Lee and Claire, and campus stormwater ponds.
 Natural areas not only provide substantial habitat for diverse and abundant plant and wildlife populations, but also offer attractive campus assets for connection with nature and recreational opportunities.
 The preservation of both the quantity and quality of these resources is vital to the continued ecological function of these resources as well as the quality and character of the UCF campus.

-Figure 2.0-1 Current Land Utilization Table shows that nearly half of UCF's Main Campus acreage is natural land, uplands, bodies of water, and wetland habitats.
-One third of these natural areas are preserved in perpetual Conservation Easements to the St. Johns River Water Management District.
-1 The remainder of UCF's natural areas, including uplands, wetlands, and wetland buffers, are set aside for long-term preservation, but are not held under a Conservation Easement.
+Figure 2.0-1 Current Land Utilization Table shows that UCF has 665.5 acres of natural land, uplands, bodies of water, and wetland habitats on the Main Campus.
+Of these, 217.2 acres are preserved in perpetual Conservation Easements to the St. Johns River Water Management District.1

+The remainder of UCF's natural areas, including uplands, wetlands, and wetland buffers, are set aside for long-term preservation, but are not held under a Conservation Easement.

 The location of various conservation lands on campus are shown in Figure 9.0-4 Conservation Lands Map.

+Invasive Species

-Invasive Species LNR maintains a Weed Management Plan that identifies nuisance plant species in the natural lands.
+LNR maintains a Weed Management Plan that identifies nuisance plant species in the natural lands.
 All plants list by the 2019 Florida Exotic Pest Plant Council List of Invasive Plant Species are monitored, mapped, and chemically treated yearly.
 Most of these invasive, exotics are stable or decreasing in coverage due to proactive management, and with support of grant awards from the Florida Fish and Wildlife Conservation Commission.

-Threatened and Endangered Plants and Animals All listed threatened and endangered plant and animal species that are observed during annual compliance monitoring and general field observations are documented, mapped, and reported annually.
+Threatened and Endangered Plants and Animals

+All listed threatened and endangered plant and animal species that are observed during annual compliance monitoring and general field observations are documented, mapped, and reported annually.

 Figure 9.0-5 Map of Threatened and Endangered (T&E) Plants and Animals shows documented locations of T&E plants and animals.

+Monitoring

+Vegetation monitoring is completed twice a year, in June and December, for compliance monitoring required for environmental permits with the SJRWMD.
+A total of thirty-nine (39) vegetation plots are located in the natural areas, and data collected is also used for habitat evaluation and restoration research.